-- To assist in the safety of staff and visitors, Destination Ag instructors will wear masks and provide hand sanitizer. - The wearing of masks, even outside, is highly recommended to all participants when social distancing is not possible. - The total number of adults a school brings is dependent upon the number of classes.
-Please see Extra Adults/ Chaperones (page 10 for these numbers). - Teaching materials will be disinfected in between lessons and hand sanitizer will be strongly encouraged. - The Historic Village Drug Store will not be serving lunch until further notice. - Visit the website for further information on the Museum's COVID-19 response.
+- To assist in the safety of staff and visitors, Destination Ag instructors will provide hand sanitizer. - Teaching materials will be disinfected in between lessons and hand sanitizer will be strongly encouraged. - Visit the website for further information on the Museum's COVID-19 response.